whiletruelearn/termichess/README.md

 ## Running via Docker

-You can also run TermiChess via Docker:
+You can also run `termichess` via Docker if that's what you prefer.

 `docker run -it ghcr.io/whiletruelearn/termichess:latest termichess`

+Note : Please keep `sound` config to off while using `docker`

 ## Contributing